rgscherf/diapertime/README.md

 ## Features - Quick

-- Save new user events to db
-- Button to toggle percentile info
 - New event feed defaults to avg of last X feeds
 - Add landing page copy with my twitter and github